elh/gpt-doc-chat/README.md

 #   --prompt PROMPT       Customized prompt to be prepended to base system prompt (optional)
 ```

-I also have an older `query-docs_completions.py` version which was using the weaker and more expensive `text-davinci-003` model and completions API, instead of Chat.
+I also have a `query-docs_completions.py` version uses the older and more expensive `text-davinci-003` model and completions API, instead of chat APIs.
+The benefit to that approach is that it respects sysytem prompts much more.

 ### Embed documents into a csv file
 ```bash